 FOUR.
 Wait for legal.
 Really.

 The best name in the world means nothing if you can’t own it.
-I’ve developed what I considered to be creative, defining, targeted brand names only to suffer from heartbreak when a legal search uncovered a small company in the middle of nowhere that was already using it.
+We’ve developed what we considered to be creative, defining, targeted brand names only to suffer from heartbreak when a legal search uncovered a small company in the middle of nowhere that was already using it.
 So in this business you quickly learn to avoid falling in love with a name until it passes legal.

 FIVE: Decide and move forward.